ROCm/device-config-manager/docs/developerguide.md

 make default
 ```

-The default target creates a docker build container that packages the developer tools required to build all other targets in the Makefile and builds the `all` target in this build container.
+The default target creates a docker build container that packages the developer tools required to build all other targets in the Makefile and builds the `amdsmi-build-rhel` and `all` targets in this build container.
+The target generates a container image `docker.io/rocm/device-config-manager:rocm_dcm` which can be used to deploy the DCM pod in k8s environment.

 ## Building Components